 12. Work with the low-light, don’t pack up.

-For low light conditions, ensure you get rock steady-support with a tripod and use your ISO, but even more importantly, learn to make the most of any situation.
+For low-light conditions, ensure you get rock steady-support with a tripod and crank up your ISO, but even more importantly, learn to make the most of any situation.
 For example, rather than packing up early, when the sun dips below the horizon, I work on silhouettes and motion-panning with the running stags, or with the moving harem.